 But in general, non-screened tablets will last longer.

 Now I’m not saying you don’t need to care for them.
-The surface might gain some scratches as well, so I highly recommend checking on the tip of your stylus from time to time, so you’re sure it’s smooth and clean.
+The surface might get some scratches as well, so I highly recommend checking on the tip of your stylus from time to time so you’re sure it’s smooth and clean.

 This way, you’re sure it won’t scratch the surface of the tablet.